L3DEVIL/VphonegagaInject/README.md

 **METHOD 1**

-This simple way, we will call to `StaticActivity.java`. `MainActivity.java` will never be used
+This simple way, we will call to `MainActivity.java`. `MainActivity.java` will never be used

 Locate to the game's path of main activity and open the **smali** file.
 If the game have multi dexes, it may be located in smali_classes2.. please check all